RoundofThree/roundofthree.github.io/README.md

 - [x] Feature: ToC.
 - [x] Feature: search by keywords.
 - [x] Style: set root path to be whoami.
-- [ ] Change favicon.ico.
-I added the favicon to static/. ??????
+- [x] Change favicon.ico.
+I added the favicon to static/.
-- [ ] Add Github Actions workflow to publish to `gh-pages` branch.
+- [x] Add Github Actions workflow to publish to `gh-pages` branch.

 Built with Hugo.